OvoiDs/Bioinfo-tools/README.md

 Warning: data matrix must be row-name sorted.
 The program won't index rownames and it will assume that they always come in the same order.
 Warning2: this program isn't optimized ... it will consume a LOT of memory if you are playing with a lot of files

+## pyVCF.py

+Tool used in order to synchronize variants from two or more VCF files.
+Adapted to plug before Sciclone or QuantumClone.
+Reads VCF files from any Tumor or Normal sample, looks up in BAM files for matching variants in any other sample, and outputs a result for every sample.